Restarting the Cluster

 Occasionally, you may have to restart an entire Galera Cluster.
 This may happen, for example, when there is a power failure in which every node is shut down and you have no mysqld process.
 Restarting a cluster, starting nodes in the wrong order, starting the wrong nodes first, can be devastating and lead to loss of data.

-When restarting an entire Galera Cluster, you’ll need to determine which node has the most advanced node state ID.
+When restarting an entire Galera Cluster, you will need to determine which node has the most advanced node state ID.
 This is covered in the next section.
-Once you’ve identified the most advanced node, you’ll need to start that node first.
+Once you’ve identified the most advanced node, you will need to start that node first.
 Then you can start the rest of the nodes in any order.
 They will each look to the first node as the most up-to-date node.

 ../../_images/training4.jpg